openstax/tagging-legend/ap-bio.md

     - `ost-tag-blooms-*`: ie `ost-tag-blooms-1`
     - `ost-tag-dok-*`: ie `ost-tag-dok-1`
     - `ost-tag-time-*` can be one of `short`, `med`, or `long`
-  - `ost-assessed-feature` : Not on any features at the moment.
+  - `ost-assessed-feature` : On `interactive` `visual-connection`
   - `ost-get-exercise` : This is on the section class.
 It tells Tutor that it should pull in questions (probably Concept Coach questions) after the end of the section.
   - `ost-feature` : This is a non-assessed feature that should be a step in Tutor.
-On Scientific Method Connection, Career Connection, Visual Connection, Evolution Connection, AP Everyday Connection.
+On Scientific Method Connection, Career Connection, Evolution Connection, AP Everyday Connection.
   - `ost-video` : Goes on any `ost-assessed-feature` that has a video.
   - `ost-exercise-choice` : Used for a group of exercises which will be used in the i-reading, but will be pre-processed by Tutor first.
 No examples yet in AP Bio.
-  - `ost-reading-discard` : On Chapter Outline, Key Terms, AP Science Practices Connection, Chapter Summary, Visual Connection Questions, Review Questions, Critical Thinking Questions, AP Test Prep questions, Answer Key.
+  - `ost-reading-discard` : On Chapter Outline, AP Connection, Key Terms, AP Science Practices Connection, Chapter Summary, Visual Connection Questions, Review Questions, Critical Thinking Questions, AP Test Prep questions, Answer Key.
   - `ost-assignable`: On AP Science Practices Connection.
   - `ost-learning-objective-def` : Place on the learning objective text that defines the Program Learning Objective (PLO)
   - `ost-standards-def` : Generic standards definition class.
 Place on the class that defines the AP standards items.
 Only occurs in AP Connection.